Regency Centers Corporation (REG) Review – Making Smarter Decisions

 Sponsored

-The stock witnessed a 2.45% gain in the last 1 month and extending the period to 3 months gives it a 0.86%, and is -5.89% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.91% over the week and 2.19% over the month.
+The stock witnessed a 0.75% gain in the last 1 month and extending the period to 3 months gives it a -1.34%, and is 1.65% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.40% over the week and 2.11% over the month.

 Regency Centers Corporation (REG) Analyst Forecasts